 06 of 12

-Basilica San Marco, Saint Mark, is Venice's main church and a top example of Byzantine architecture, with Romanesque and Gothic touches.
+Basilica San Marco, Saint Mark, is Venice's main church and a top example of Byzantine architecture adorned with Romanesque and Gothic touches.
 The basilica, consecrated in 832, is dedicated to Venice's patron, Saint Mark, and holds his relics as well as many treasures including stunning golden Byzantine mosaics and paintings by leading Venetian artists.
 Of note on the exterior are the five domes crowning the church, turrets, multi-colored marble columns, and the three arches of the main portal.
-Also featured in the book is Saint Mark's Clock Tower, from which Langdon notes, James Bond had thrown a villain in Moonraker.
+Also featured in the book is St. Mark's Clock Tower, from which Langdon notes, James Bond had thrown a villain in Moonraker.

 07 of 12